exasol/pyexasol/docs/REFERENCE.md

 Get last `ExaStatement` object.
 May be useful while working with `export_*` and `import_*` functions normally returning result of callback function instead of statement object.

 Returns instance of `ExaStatement`.

+### abort_query()
+Abort running query.

+This function should be called from a separate thread and has no response.
+Response should be checked in the main thread which started execution of query.
+Please check [27_abort_query](/examples/27_abort_query.py) example.

+There are three possible outcomes of calling this function:

+1) Query is aborted normally, connection remains active;
+2) Query was stuck in a state which cannot be aborted, so Exasol has to terminate connection;
+3) Query might be finished successfully before abort call had a chance to take effect;

+Please note that you may terminate the whole Python process to close WebSocket connection.
+It will stop running query automatically.

 ### ExaConnection.close()
 Closes connection to database.